imathis/jekyll-stitch-plus/README.md

   output: 'js/site.js'
   fingerprint: true
 ```

+Note: javascripts don't have to be kept in the source directory to be compiled by stitch-plus.
+The configuration paths for `dependencies` and `paths` should point to your javascripts relative to Jekyll's current working directory and they can be anywhere on your file system.
+Keep in mind though that the ouput path is relative to Jekyll's source directory since the file must be written to the source directory to be managed by Jekyll.

+### To Uglify Output

 To uglify javascript output you must first install [the uglifier gem](https://github.com/lautis/uglifier) then set your Jekyll environment to production.
 There are two ways to do this;
 either set `env: production` in your Jekyll config, or set your shell JEKYLL_ENV to 'production' (case does not matter).